Our approach to respecting human rights

 Policy integration: Our commitment to operating with respect for international standards is manifested in our corporate-level Human Rights Policy and reflected in operational-level policies and guidelines, which help us act with accountability and fulfill our obligations in practice.

-Key operational-level policies include our Sustainability Commitment, which sets out our requirements for suppliers and business partners to respect human rights and ensure good working conditions, our global Social Policies, which are the equivalent for our internal operations, and our Material Ethics policy.
+Key operational-level policies include our Sustainability Commitment, which sets out our requirements for suppliers and business partners to respect human rights and the environment and to ensure good working conditions, our global Social Policies, which are the equivalent for our internal operations, and our Material Ethics policy.

 Guidelines to further support our teams and business partners in how to respect human rights in their daily work include our Migrant Worker Guideline to secure fair recruitment of migrant workers, and our Responsible AI Framework, which is applied when developing new AI applications.